 - Allows brands to promote products to more people

 Pinterest and Polyvore are very popular among fashionistas and professionals in the apparel industry.
-Consumers use these networks for fashion inspiration, as well as product discovery.
-Polyvore allows users to participate in site-wide contests to grain recognition for being an authority on fashion.
-It allows brands the opportunity to be discovered and interact with consumers genuinely interested in apparel.
-High quality images linking directly to product pages or trend alert blog posts are some of the best performers on Pinterest, while collages featuring products from multiple stores usually fare best on Polyvore.
-Don’t forget to use these two networks together, as well: Polyvore Sets are pinnable, and pinning these Sets can help you cross-promote your social profiles.
+Consumers use these networks for fashion inspiration and product discovery.
+Polyvore allows users to participate in site-wide contests to gain recognition for being an authority on fashion.
+It allows brands the opportunity to be discovered and interact with consumers who are genuinely interested in apparel.
+High-quality images linking directly to product pages or trend alert blog posts are some of the best performers on Pinterest, while collages featuring products from multiple stores usually fare best on Polyvore.
+Don’t forget to use these two networks together, as well: Polyvore Sets are pinnable, and pinning these Sets to Pinterest can help you cross-promote your social profiles.